mtsl8/wide-current/doc/drives.md

 _gparted_ is a GTK front-end (GUI) for _parted_

-_parted_ is a more scriptable and modern tool wich will be used in the future.
+_parted_ is a more scriptable and modern tool (which will be used in future iterations).

 _cfdisk_ I have tried and had issues with, perhaps others like it.